 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Unfortunately, theirs is a forbidden friendship.
-At the end of the day, Tod is a fox and Copper is a hunting dog.
+Tod is a fox and Copper is a hunting dog.
 Their childhood friendship was a strong one, but now they have grown, and their friendship is put to the test.
 Copper’s owner has raised him to be a dedicated hunting dog, and when Tod is caught on the hunter’s land, the hunter is infuriated.
 It quickly becomes his mission to hunt Tod, and he plans to use the talented Copper to do so.